 Materials characterization: The phase and crystal information of the as-prepared samples were investigated using X-ray diffraction (XRD) in a 2θ range of 10-80°, conducted on a Rigaku Miniflex-600 diffractometer with a Cu-Kα tube at a voltage of 40 kV and a current of 15 mA.
 The morphology of these samples was analyzed using field-emission scanning electron microscopy (FE-SEM), conducted on a Nova Nano SEM 450.

 Ex-situ characterization: The vapor-assisted SSR was investigated at various reaction times, ranging from 30 minutes to 1, 2, 5, 12, and 24 hours.
 After these periods, the solid was collected and dried at 80°C for 12 hours.
 The individual solids were characterized using XRD, Raman spectroscopy, and FE-SEM.
-The Raman spectroscopy of these v-LVOs were collected on a DXR 3xi (Thermo Fisher).
+The Raman spectroscopy of these v-LVOs was collected on a DXR 3xi (Thermo Fisher) under a 532-nm wavelength excitation with a laser power of 0.1 ~ 1mW, and an exposure time of 0.05 ~ 0.5s.

 Electrochemical characterization: The lithium storage properties of c-LVO and v-LVO were investigated in a half-cell configuration, where a lithium metal disc served as both the reference and counter electrode.
 The working electrodes were fabricated using the slurry casting method.
 A mixture of active materials (c-LVO or v-LVO), acetylene black as a conductive agent, and PVDF as a binder, with a mass ratio of 7:2:1, respectively, was blended in NMP solvent until a uniform slurry was formed.
 The obtained slurry was cast on a copper foil using a doctor blade with a controlled thickness of 15 μm.
 The electrode was dried at 120°C for 24 hours under vacuum, then punched into 10-mm diameter discs for further use.
 The CR-2032 coin cell was assembled in an Argon-Filled glovebox, with oxygen and moisture content maintained below 1.0 ppm.
 Typically, the half-cell was constructed from a working electrode and a lithium metal foil, separated by a glass microfiber separator soaked in the electrolyte.
 The newly assembled coin-cells were rested for 12 hours before further experiments.